 The amount of time needed to explore the Eiffel Tower depends on the level of access and activities chosen.
 A visit to the second floor typically takes 1-2 hours, while a visit to the top can take an additional 30-60 minutes.
 Additional time may be spent visiting restaurants, gift shops, or taking part in events or activities on the tower grounds.

 The Eiffel Tower does not physically grow in the traditional sense.
 It remains a fixed structure with a stable height of 330 meters (1,083 feet).
 However, due to the thermal expansion and contraction of the iron elements with temperature changes, One of the Eiffel Tower Facts is that the tower's height can vary slightly.
 During hot weather, the iron expands, causing the tower to be slightly taller, and during colder temperatures, it contracts, making the tower slightly shorter.
 This natural expansion and contraction can cause the tower's height to vary by up to about 6 inches (15 centimetres).
 Nevertheless, these changes are temporary and do not represent actual growth or increase in the tower's size over time.

 Yes, the Eiffel Tower has served as a radio tower.
 In the early 20th century, it functioned as a wireless telegraphy station, aiding in long-distance radio communications.
 During World War I, it jammed German radio signals, playing a pivotal role in the Allied victory at the First Battle of the Marne.

 The Eiffel Tower weighs approximately 7,300 metric tons (8,000 US tons).
 It is made of iron and consists of a lattice structure, which contributes to its relatively lightweight compared to other tall structures.
 Despite its weight, the tower's design allows it to withstand various weather conditions and remain a symbol of strength and elegance.

-Checkout & Book: Palace of Versailles Tickets, Paris
+Checkout & Book: Palace of Versailles Tour From Paris